Skip to content

 You’ll start by watching a short documentary film about the Rwandan genocide before making your way through three permanent exhibitions, filled with artifacts, timelines, historical information, and photographs.

 The main exhibit focuses on the 1994 genocide against the Tutsi and moderate Hutus.
-It explains how colonization affected Rwandan society and created divisions that previously didn’t exist between Hutus and Tutsis.
+It explains how colonization affected Rwandan society and created divisions that previously didn’t exist between Hutus and Tutsi.

 Then, through displays of powerful photographs, artifacts, and audio-visual displays on dark, circular halls, the exhibit unveils the events that sparked the genocide, of 100 brutal days, heart-wrenching stories of survival, and rescue.